VET Program Approval and Maintenance Procedure

 • FedUni TAFE AASN

-1. Once endorsed by Academic Board, Update Schedule 5.1 and 5.1.1.
-Extract of Minutes forwarded to Students and Registrar Services by Academic Board Executive Officer.
+1. Once endorsed by Academic Board, Update TAFE Current Award Courses Register and TAFE Non-Current Courses Register.
+Extract of Minutes forwarded to Student and Registrar Services by Academic Board Executive Officer.

 2. Confirm approved programs have been removed from the Scope of Registration.
-If a Program has not been removed contact Quality Assurance Services for clarification.
+If a Program has not been removed contact Strategic Regulatory Services for clarification.

 4. Forward document to Legal Services for publication on Legislation webpage.

-5. Send VET Schedule 5.1 Amendments summary to Curriculum Committee for noting.
+5. Send TAFE Current Award Courses Register Amendments summary to Curriculum Committee for noting.

-L. Update Student Management System Students and Registrar Services
+L. Update Student Management System.
+Student and Registrar Services

 1. Update last admit term, teach out dates and other AIR items to reflect program has been removed from Scope.